silverton-io/buz/README.md

 }
 ```

+# Why Buz?

+## It's lightweight

+It minimizes the typical infrastructure footprint of collecting events from many different sources and allows for low-infrastructure, highly-flexible rollouts.

+## It's flexible

+Buz doesn't care what your existing systems look like or what you want them to look like in the future.

+It helps with the "now", and helps get your infrastructure to where you'd like it to be (without another migration).

 ## Time and Cost Efficiences

 Buz aims to **improve the lives of pipeline maintainers** and **drastically reduce long-term maintenance of event collection systems.**

-It minimizes the typical infrastructure footprint of collecting events from many different sources and allows for low-infrastructure, highly-flexible rollouts.

-When deployed in serverless environments such as AWS Lambda or GCP Cloud Run, Buz is able to follow the utilization curve closely.
-Which drastically minimizes cost.
+Buz saves time and money.

+Roll it out fast, keep it going without much thought, and shut it off when it isn't doing anything.

 # Quickstart